YavorPaunov/project_euler/README.md

-project_euler
+Project Euler
 =============

-This is repo for storing my solutions to the project Euler problems.
+This is repo for storing my solutions to the [project Euler](http://projecteuler.net/problems) problems.
 For now, I will solve them in Python.